kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 certain images above others.
 Or, a graphical user-agent could send a `visible` attribute to indicate if the resource being requested is within the viewport.

+A server can combine the hints provided in the Priority header field with other information in order to improve the prioritization of responses.
+For example, a server that receives requests for a font {{?RFC8081}} and images with the same urgency might give higher precedence to the font, so that a visual client can render textual information at an early moment.

 # Security Considerations

 TBD